TatertotGr8/Pyramid-Crack/README.md

 # Pyramid-Crack
-A "simple" program to find minecraft world seeds, with minecraft desert temples in 4 regions next to each other
+A "simple" program to find minecraft world seeds, with minecraft desert temples in 4 regions near each other Intented as practice for minecraft seed cracking